beancount/docs/docs/beancount_v3.md

 Code Quality Improvements<a id="code-quality-improvements"></a>
 ---------------------------------------------------------------

+-   **Rename "augmentation" and "reduction" to "opening" and "closing" everywhere.** This is just more common terminology and will be more familiar and understandable to people outside of our context.

 -   **Type annotations.** The use of mypy or pytype with type annotations in Python 3 is by now a very common sight, and works quite well.
 As part of V3, all of the core libraries will be modified to include type annotations and the build should be running [<span class="underline">pytype</span>](https://github.com/google/pytype) automatically.
 I'll need to add this to our Bazel rules (Google doesn't currently provide external support for this).
 While doing this, I may relax some of the Args/Returns documentation convention, because in many cases (but not all) the type annotations are sufficient to get a good interpretation of a function's API.